dnsimple/dnsimple-support/content/articles/google-identity-provider.md

 ## Logging in to DNSimple via Google

+### Before logging in

 You'll need to [link a Google Workspace to your DNSimple account](#linking-a-google-workspace-to-a-dnsimple-account) before your team members can log in via Google SSO.
 If you're using your personal Gmail account, you'll need to [link a Google account your DNSimple user](#linking-a-google-account-your-dnsimple-user) before you can log in via Google.

+### Team member access

 [Once a Google Workspace is linked to a DNSimple account](#linking-a-google-workspace-to-a-dnsimple-account), any member of the Google Workspace can request access to the DNSimple account.
 They can do so by attempting to log in via Google using the respective Workspace.

 If this is the first time they're logging in, an email will be sent to the account owner indicating a new team member has signed in to the account.
 The new team member will not be able to see anything in the account until a team member with full access configures their [access roles](/articles/domain-access-control/).

-The team members can now easily log in with their Google identity.
+### Suspended & deleted team members

 When you delete or suspend a team member from your company's Google Workspace admin, the corresponding member's DNSimple access will be revoked automatically, reducing the administration requirements for your organization.

 ## Linking a Google Workspace to a DNSimple account